7 Most Famous Historical Monuments in Sri Lanka

 Tourists enjoy the rich collection of fine ancient buildings in Sri Lanka.
 Quadrangle is situated in the North Central Province of Sri Lanka.
 The crafts on the wall of the popular buildings were done by the finest artworks of ancient times.

-The detailed tradition depicted in the walls makes this place unique.
+The detailed tradition depicted on the walls makes this place unique.
 The statue of Lord Buddha carved on the wall and surrounded by the ruins beautifies the place.
 The best part of the palaces is the pillars on which you will find the paintings of older times.

 2. Nine Arch Bridge, Ella